 Fairmount Park opened in 1964 and closed in 2007.
 Renovations modernized the building and a 12-classroom addition was constructed.
 Fairmount Park opened as a neighborhood elementary in Sept.
 2014.

-The project includes complete renovation and modernization of the existing building and construction of a 200-seat classroom addition.
-This project addresses current and projected elementary enrollment growth in West Seattle by adding capacity of 500 seats.
+The project included complete renovation and modernization of the existing building and construction of a 200-seat classroom addition.
+This project added 500 seats to help address enrollment growth in West Seattle.

 - Abatement and demolition of unnecessary site structures.